Omo-Akeye/Omo-Akeye/README.md

 ### 👨‍💻 About Me

-I am a Frontend Developer, passionate about crafting intuitive user experiences.
-I use code to build softwares that solves our every day problem, turning static mockups into interactive, responsive, and functional applications.
+I am a **Frontend Engineer**, passionate about crafting intuitive user experiences.
+I use code to build software that solves everyday problems, turning static mockups into interactive, responsive, and functional applications.

-- 🔭 I’m currently working on **Function Studio** and **Emarix (E-commerce Platform)**.
 - 👯 I’m looking to collaborate on **Open Source and scalable Frontend projects**.
-- 💬 Ask me about **React, Next.js, and Modern UI Design**.
+- 💬 Ask me about **Javascript, Typescript,React, Next.js, Node js and Modern UI Design**.
 - ⚡ Fun fact: I love building in public and refining UI interactions.

 ---